THE SUNDERLAND SITE - PAGE 212

 In Jun.
 2016, a 32 page promotional booklet, published by W. L. Byers & Co.
-Limited of Sunderland in or about 1905, is for sale by siddieswans, an Australian vendor.
-You are invited to view the item here as this page is amended.
-It is offered for sale at AU $82.50 or approximately U.S. $61.36.
+Limited of Sunderland in or about 1905, was offered for sale by siddieswans, an Australian vendor.
+It was offered for sale at AU $82.50 or approximately U.S. $61.36.
 It is surely, as the vendor comments, a rare item indeed.
 The item did not initially sell & was relisted.
 In early Apl.
 2017, the volume is still available, at the same price as above, I see.
 The vendor described the booklet as follows:-

 The e-Bay vendor provided 6 listing images of the booklet, which since they are already on the page, I retain.
 Next are the booklet's cover, the title page, & an interior page, all modified by the webmaster for presentation here.